Capgemini/microsoft-team-labs/codelabs/alm-new-project.md

 		    Azure DevOps project?
         </td>
         <td>
-		    Select your project from the dropdown options
+		    Select your project from the dropdown options by using the down arrows
         </td>
         <td>
 		    ALMLab